-A variety of tracking children are selected in each class every year.
-All work for PSHCE will be kept and passed onto the children's next teacher, this will allow the new teacher an overview of the range of ability of the class.
-PSHCE records will be kept in assessment folders and be the responsibility of individual class teachers.
-Records will be passed to the subsequent class teacher at the end of the academic year.
-Records will also include planning which is available on the school Intranet.
+A variety of selected tracking children are selected in each class every year.
+All work for Personal Development will be kept and passed onto the children's next teacher, this will allow the new teacher an overview of the range of ability of the class.
+Children have a RE/Personal Development book, as well as a class floorbook where learning is recorded.

-Role Of The Curriculum Leader/Subject Leader
+Role of The Curriculum Leader/Subject Leader